cha87de/clouds-exercises/ex-2/lesson-monitoring.md

 Hint: In the monitoring VM run `sudo netstat -tulpen` to get all ports that are open.
 Find the InfluxDB application.

 ## Task: Add monitoring to mediawiki
-Next, connect via SSH to the VM hosting your mediawiki.
+Next, connect via SSH to the VM hosting your **mediawiki**.
 Let's install Telegraf, which will collect monitoring statistics and send it to the monitoring VM.

 ```
 curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -